Like whiskeys, there are more whiskey glasses than time to try them all. Which to use?

 This 8-ounce tapered tumbler is nice and heavy.
 It can be satisfying to set down heavy whiskey glasses, especially as the night wears on and one’s senses wear out!
 There is no question when these glasses hit the table.
 Generally, this tumbler works much like its non-tapered cousins.
 It does diffuse the nose a bit, which can be useful with higher proof whiskeys that might threaten the nostrils.

-This fancy Irish crystal tapered tumbler is so large, whiskeys seem to get lost in it.
-I seldom use it.
-It doesn’t fit quite easily in the hand.
+This fancy Irish crystal tapered tumbler is so large, some whiskeys seem to get lost in it.
 The crosshatched design neatly measures out 3 ounces of whiskey.
 This offers a nice look, if you know you want a double shot.
-This glass was my first lesson in why bigger is not better when it comes to whiskey glasses.
+This glass was my first lesson in why bigger is not necessarily better when it comes to whiskey glasses.
 I love how the classic design helps measure the volume of the pour.
-But I’d prefer a 7-ounce version to this massive 12-ounce bucket.
-Smaller glasses are easier to handle, and they hold on to flavors more comfortably.
+I’d prefer a 7-ounce version to this massive 12-ounce bucket.
+Smaller glasses are easier to handle and tend to be more functional from a tasting standpoint.
 That said, if I was more of an ice user I could see myself throwing a big cube or two in this and enjoying the clink-clink.
+The size does allow plenty of room to control how deeply one dips their nose in, so while it doesn’t focus aromas like a Glencairn it can be used to appreciate a whiskey.
+And the wide crystal design certainly shows off color.
+A good glass for a special occasion, when a double shot is in order and the whiskey itself is not the main event.

-That Irish crystal tumbler makes a good celebratory look.
-However, if given the choice, a good celebration deserves both a nice look and effective functionality.
+That Irish crystal tumbler does make a good celebratory look.
+However, if given the choice, a true celebration deserves both a nice look and effective functionality.

 I found this glass in an antique store.
 It was made in the mid-1960s.
 The etched lines in the glass are hand cut, and it has a nicely detailed gold rim.
 Both regal and old-school American, this is a nice tumbler befitting top-notch rare whiskeys or special occasions.
 It fits nicely in the hand, looks special without tipping into gaudy, and at 8-ounces is a nice size for nosing and tasting bourbons and ryes in particular.
 It can hold a good sized ice cube as well, and makes a great cocktail glass.
 I always enjoy drinking from this glass.
 It makes any whiskey feel like an occasion.